nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 | Yield								| Yield			    							|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of ...
+Obviously the sample size of 5 makes for a difficult comparison to the results of the test set, but the test set's 95% result would lend to the expectation of a 100% or at least 80% result from the web images.
+Also, it's worth noting that frequently my model returned 80% due to the failure to recognize image 4 (beware of ice/snow) and prior to implementation of augmentation and dropout, the result was usually 0%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.